 - Ban: indoor smoking and Styrofoam

-- Phase in CFL’s and/or LED’s, and efficient ballasts (as appropriate)
+- Phase in efficient lighting.

 - Share baseline utility data so that the GDA can aggregate data for the region’s environmental impact (information kept private)